gjpelletier/PyOAE/README.md

 import numpy as np
 from PyOAE import f_dTA
 # assign the inputs that are needed
-x_upr = 0   # lower bound of the range of dTA values (umol/kg) to search for the root x_lwr = 500 # upper bound of the range of dTA values (umol/kg) to search for the root
+x_upr = 0   # lower bound of dTA values (umol/kg) to search for the root
+x_lwr = 500 # upper bound of dTA values (umol/kg) to search for the root
 # specify the pre-industrial TA, DIC, SiO3, PO4, temp, sal, and pres
 chem_pi = np.array([2232,1861,1.346,0.201,26.683,34.004,0])
-# specify the control conditions at time t before OAE for TA, DIC, SiO3, PO4, temp, sal, and pres
+# control conditions before OAE for TA,DIC,SiO3,PO4,temp,sal,pres
 chem_ctl = np.array([2230,1915,1.346,0.201,27.391,33.914,0])
 # specify the oae_type, obj_var, and cdreff
 oae_type = 'NaOH'     # 'NaOH' or 'Na2CO3'